-Surrounded by jaw-dropping views of Taughannock Falls, Taughannock Falls State Park is an avid outdoor lover's fantasy, showcasing 750 acres of lake shoreline, beautiful waterfalls, and amazing gorges.
+Taughannock Falls State Park is an avid outdoor lover's fantasy, showcasing 750 acres of Cayuga Lake shoreline, beautiful waterfalls, and amazing gorges.
 Located in Ulysses, New York, this state park is a must for your next RV excursion, especially if you have a smaller RV.
 You'll have vast opportunities for outdoor adventures in a unique water landscape.
 From hiking and swimming to fishing and wildflower viewing, Taughannock Falls State Park offers a wide variety of outdoor fun.
 You will enjoy soaking in the lake air while being surrounded by amazing wildflowers, including white oak and maple striped trees.
 History buffs will enjoy learning about the Native Americans that fought during battles at Taughannock Falls.

 Once you have parked your rig at Taughannock Falls State Park, you can wander out on to many nature trails around the park.
 For water lovers, there is the mile and a half North Rim Trail that provides beautiful views of Upper Falls.
 If you prefer a shorter more peaceful walk, consider the Gorge Trail that is less than a mile long and takes you to a viewing area at the base of the falls.
 Taughannock Falls is a spectacular RV destination no matter what time of year you visit.

 There are numerous options for parking your rig and trailers, with 10 lots throughout the park.
-You'll be able to find spots at the Park Office, fishing pier, marina, near the falls and trail heads.
+You'll be able to find spots at the Park Office, fishing pier, marina, near the falls and trailheads.
 Of course, should you be staying overnight, you can park at the campground.

 Taughannock Falls State Park offers 68 pet-friendly campsites available for RVs and tents from April through October.
 The campsites are all located in Camping Area A. Each site has a gravel pad, fire pit, picnic table and is in close proximity to recreational areas.
 Here you can fall asleep at night to the sound of the waterfall.

-Generator use is permitted during certain hours of the day.
-Quiet hours must be observed at night.
+Generator use is permitted during certain hours of the day, and quiet hours must be observed at night.
 Reservations can be made from one day up to nine months in advance.

 After all campsites have been reserved or rented, accessible spots will be released for first-come, first-served.

-If you are a water person, you will absolutely enjoy the chance to venture into the waters of Cayauga Lake, conveniently located in Taughannock State Park.
+If you are a water person, you will absolutely enjoy the chance to venture into the waters of Cayuga Lake, conveniently located in Taughannock Falls State Park.
 The stretch of sandy shores not only allows you a place to soak up some rays, but it also provides you a chance to swim out to a floating dock and embrace spectacular views offered by the rest of the lake.
 You'll want to make sure you bring your swimsuit in your camper since you may not find such a scenic swimming spot in the entire state.

-You will want to pack a great pair of hiking boots since there are six hiking trails to choose from at Taughannock Falls State Park that range in difficulty.
+You will want to pack a great pair of hiking boots in your motorhome since there are six hiking trails to choose from at Taughannock Falls State Park that range in difficulty.
 Should you be looking for an easy hike or casual stroll, head over to Cabin Trail.
 This is a very short trail that takes you along the shoreline, providing amazing views.